Pollo Guisado

 chicken stew simmering in pot.

 Step 3- Let it simmer.
 Place the chicken back in the skillet.
-Stir the rest of the ingredients into the chicken and veggie mixture, then bring it to a boil.
-Cover with a lid, reduce the heat, and let the stew simmer until the chicken and potatoes are tender.
+Stir the remaining ingredients into the chicken and veggie mixture, then bring it to a boil.
+Cover with a lid, reduce the heat, and simmer until the chicken and potatoes are tender.

 Latin chicken stew in pot.